-How quite is a sewage treatment plant?
+How quiet is a sewage treatment plant?

+How quiet is a sewage treatment plant?
+It’s important to consider the impact that a wastewater system will have on all aspects of your quality of life.
 We get many questions from homeowners about how their sewage treatment plant will look in their garden, and rightfully so, aesthetics are an important consideration when choosing the right treatment plant.
 However, the noise that a treatment plant makes is often overlooked.

 The first question to ask yourself is: ‘does it matter?’
-If you plan to install the treatment plant a long way away from the house, and perhaps behind a garage then the noise a treatment plant makes doesn’t matter so much.
+If you plan to install the treatment plant a long way away from the house, and perhaps behind a garage then the sound that a treatment plant makes doesn’t matter so much.
 If on the other hand you enjoy your garden and the treatment plant will be close (within 15 metres from the house), then the noise will be important.

 So, what creates noise?
 A sewage treatment plant requires oxygen to be added to the water.
 This is done using an Air blower (or air compressor). these air blowers use a piston or diaphragm, rapidly moving back and forth to push air into the water.
 It is this rapid movement that creates a hum or buzzing sound.
 The quality of the air blower, will have an impact on the sound it creates but also its housing, which we will discuss later in this article.